Super Typhoon Yutu, 'Strongest Storm Of 2018,' Slams U.S. Pacific Territory

 Those exclamations were warranted.

-Meteorologists described the storm as not only "Earth's strongest storm of 2018," but also "one of the most intense hurricane strikes on record for the United States and its territories."
-The more than 50,000 people that live in the Commonwealth of the Northern Mariana Islands faced a storm surge of up to 20 feet and rainfall of up to 10 inches in certain areas.
+Meteorologists described the storm as not only "Earth's strongest storm of 2018" but also "one of the most intense hurricane strikes on record for the United States and its territories."
+The more than 50,000 people who live in the Commonwealth of the Northern Mariana Islands faced a storm surge of up to 20 feet and rainfall of up to 10 inches in certain areas.

 #NOAA20 captured the moment the eye of Super Typhoon #Yutu passed directly over Tinian Island, one of three main islands of the Northern Mariana Islands and a U.S. commonwealth.
 More imagery: https://t.co/GIDRRoo6c0 pic.twitter.com/itZuR4INFp— NOAA Satellites (@NOAASatellites) October 24, 2018